MicrosoftDocs/learn/learn-pr/language/go-errors-logs/includes/2-logs.md

 ## Logging frameworks

 Finally, there might be times when the `log` package's functions aren't enough.
 You might find it helpful to use a logging framework instead of writing your own libraries.
-For example, a few logging frameworks in Go are [Logrus](https://github.com/sirupsen/logrus), [zerolog](https://github.com/rs/zerolog), [zap](https://github.com/uber-go/zap), and [Apex](https://github.com/apex/log).
+A few logging frameworks for Go are [Logrus](https://github.com/sirupsen/logrus), [zerolog](https://github.com/rs/zerolog), [zap](https://github.com/uber-go/zap), and [Apex](https://github.com/apex/log).

 Let's explore what we can do with zerolog.